 The CKGSB BCI comprises four sub-indices for corporate sales, corporate profits, corporate financing environment and inventory levels.
 Of these four sub-indices, three are forward-looking indicators, and one, corporate financing, measures current business sentiment.
-These four sub-indices for February will be discussed below:
+The latest readings for these four sub-indices are discussed below:

-All four sub-indices rose in February.
-We will look at the data in detail below.
-Starting with corporate sales, the sub-index rose considerably in February from 65.3 to 75.0.

-The profit index rose, from 55.6 in January to 57.0 in February.
-From Figure 3, we know that in the four years since this survey began, profit expectations have rarely registered lower than 50.
+Of the four sub-indices, three rose and one fell in March.
+We will proceed to address the data in detail.
+Starting with corporate sales, the sub-index fell slightly from 75.0 to 74.5.
+The profit index rose from 57.0 in February to 58.9 in March.
+From Figure 3, we know that in the four-plus years since this survey began, profit expectations have rarely registered lower than 50.
 However, in recent months, a sharp decline has been observed, beginning with 60.3 in May and going below 50 in July, August and September.
-In October, profits expectations returned to over 50, and this year to over 55, showing that the profit outlook over the next six months is becoming more positive.
+In October, profit expectations returned to above 50, and has been above 55 over the past three months, showing that the profit outlook over the next six months is becoming more positive.

-The financing index rose slightly in February from 43.7 to 45.6, remaining below the confidence threshold of 50.
+The financing index rose significantly in March from 45.6 to 51.2, breaching the confidence threshold of 50.
 From Figure 4, we can see that the financing index has been below 50 over the long term, even falling below 30 in some months.
 This shows that the financing situation for Chinese companies is far from ideal.
 Companies face both financing difficulties and high costs.
 The BCI - and this reading in particular - predominantly reflect the situation for Chinese SMEs.